Building a Better Future

-The Karen Hilltribes Trust
+Charity information: The Karen Hilltribes Trust

 The Karen are an underprivileged ethnic minority within Thailand.
 They have settled in mountainous regions where the climate is extreme and their livelihoods are at threat from poverty and disease.
 People live of less than £1 per day, children cannot get to school and 80-90% of families do not have enough food to eat.